 The lengths that the mind goes to self-generate thought, coupled with its apparent functionality, suggest that the mind places a higher priority on such cognition than on many other mental acts.
-Although mind-wandering may be unpleasant for the individual who experiences it and disruptive to the tasks of the moment, self-generated thought allows consciousness freedom from the here and now and so reflects a key evolutionary adaptation for the mind.32 and doubts are, to writer Tim Parks, the crippling obsession of too many of the twentieth century's novelists.
-"It is hard not to congratulate oneself on the quality of one's unhappiness," he notes, citing Virginia Woolf's Mrs. Dalloway as a representative case.
-34 Others such as Christopher Lasch have similarly written about an inward turn in the American character driven by advertising and other forces.
-Our focus on our own needs has ostensibly made Americans narcissistic and self-obsessed.35
+Although mind-wandering may be unpleasant for the individual who experiences it and disruptive to the tasks of the moment, self-generated thought allows consciousness freedom from the here and now and so reflects a key evolutionary adaptation for the mind.

 We claim to "know our own mind," which can be a mixed blessing, given how disabling and sometimes disturbing a person's own interior thoughts can be.
 Indeed, consciousness is the gift that language allows for an active interior life.
-We also recognize this power when we refer to another's mind: the vast but mostly unknowable store of their accumulated experience.33
+We also recognize this power when we refer to another's mind: the vast but mostly unknowable store of their accumulated experience.